-Teachers need to maximise independent practice in the classroom to ensure students can rehearse their literacy skills, according to literacy experts Sharon and Phil Callen.
+Teachers need to maximise independent practice in the classroom to ensure students can rehearse their literacy skills, according to literacy expert Sharon Callen.

 On Episode 41 of The Teacher’s Tool Kit for Literacy, Sharon said high impact independent practice allows students to truly grasp the content and skills.

 “Independent practice is time for learning.
 It’s about focused practice.
 When we’re practising as a reader, we are practicing reading.
 And when we’re practicing as a writer, we’re practising those things within writing,” Sharon said.

 “No matter what it is that we are learning, we need time to practise it.
 And we need to know what it is we are practising, we need to know what does that feel like to do it?
 We need to be able to reflect on that to go ‘oh that’s not working’ so that we can adjust and try again and work it out.
 So we’re not just being told how it works, but feeling it, understanding it, experiencing it, reflecting on it.”